Totix82/JenkinsPipelineGitHub/README.md

 # JenkinsPipelineGitHub

+This project is for a demo of how to create a Jenkins job and pipeline that clones a GitHub repo.

-# Integrate Jenkins and GitHub
+# Integrate Jenkins and GitHub in a Jenkins job

+Create a job as a free-style called "clone-apache-commons-io"

 Under Source Code Management section of your job configuration choose Git option

-Copy the repository URL from your GitHub project
+Copy the repository URL from your GitHub project (in our case https://github.com/apache/commons-io)

 Paste the copied link to Repository URL text box